Mull Summer Photography Tours

 Tour 1: FULL

 Welcome to Pete Walkden and Andy Howard's Mull Summer Photography Tours page.

-Pete first visited Mull in 2010 and has fallen in love with it, visiting the island at least once a year since.
-Mull is called Eagle Island and is hence the logical spot for “birds of prey fan” Pete to visit, to enjoy fabulous views of the golden and white-tailed eagles, plus other raptors such as buzzards, peregrine falcons, hen harriers, merlin and short-eared owls.
+Pete first visited Mull in 2010 and has fallen in love with it, moving to Dervaig in 2021, to allow him to experience the magical wildlife each day, and to run tours and workshops all year round.
+Mull is called Eagle Island and is hence the logical spot for “birds of prey fan” Pete to live, to enjoy fabulous views of the golden and white-tailed eagles, plus other raptors such as buzzards, peregrine falcons, hen harriers, merlin and short-eared owls.

 Both Pete and Andy have a great love for the Island of Mull.
 Andy’s family have owned a home at the north end of the island for over fifty years.
 As a young boy Andy spent many family holidays there of which a huge amount of time was spent wildlife watching.
 In more recent times Andy’s time spent on the island has been to dedicated to photographing the abundant wildlife found there.

 Pete and Andy are delighted to announce their ’Wonders of Mull’ photo tour.
 The aim of this tour is to offer their clients the benefit of the many combined decades of accrued knowledge, instruction and tuition when and if required will be given freely in an understanding and patient manner.